 What's in a name?

 There is a current debate about the scientific name of the Megalodon Shark.
-Some argue for Carcharodon megalodon, relating it more closely to the modern Great White, siting similarities in number of serrations, structure of the teeth, and the way the teeth develop spatially in the cartilage of the jaw.
-Others say the name should be Carcharcoles megalodon, meaning that its ancestors evolved from a separate lineage through the Otodus sharks, making comparisons between the serration size, root depth, and even internal pores left behind by nerves and blood vessels.
+Some argue for Carcharodon megalodon, relating it more closely to the modern Great White, siting similarities in number of serrations, structure of the teeth, and the way the teeth developed spatially in the cartilage of the jaw.
+Others previously named it Carcharcoles megalodon, but now use Otodus megalodon- putting it in a separate evolutionary lineage through the Otodus sharks, making comparisons between the serration size, root depth, and even internal pores left behind by nerves and blood vessels.

 The majority of our teeth have been found offshore of North Carolina by Weston Collections' own team of certified divers.
 All other teeth that we have acquired have been tested and found to be authentic using non-invasive testing techniques to maintain the integrity of the tooth and avoid damage.
 All Megalodon fossils purchased for $120 or more will be shipped with a free Notarized Certificate of Authenticity.
 Certificates of Authenticity can be purchased for our other Megalodon teeth here